 Most damage to roads and railways is caused by flooding and undercutting due to heavy rain or flood events.
-To prevent this, the planning and dimension of drainage systems has to be adapted.
+To prevent this, the planning and dimensioning of terrace-related drainage systems in particular must be adapted.
 This concerns drainage and pumping systems for tunnels, bridges and roads.
-In areas that are at risk of being affected by landslides, slope fortifications can protect tracks during heavy rain.
-Risks resulting from water on roads can be avoided by milling out ruts or by an adapted road layout.
+In areas at risk of landslides or slope failures, slope stabilisation can protect individual road sections during heavy rainfall.
+Risks from standing water on roads can be avoided, for example, by milling out ruts or by an adapted road layout.
 Damage can also be limited by sufficient flooding areas along rivers and in coastal regions.

-Adaptation measures to storms can include specific planning and building standards.
-The design of bridges, for example, can be adapted to improve the connection between the road surface and the foundation structure.
-To this end, building materials with increased stability are needed.
-In addition, protection forests and embankments built alongside roads and railways support the precautionary measures.
+As an adaptation measure for storms, the design of bridges, for example, can be adapted to improve the connection between the roadway and the foundation structure.
+This requires construction materials with increased stability.
+In addition, protective walls on roads and railways can contribute to precautionary measures.

 Measures to reduce damage to traffic guidance systems, overhead lines and power supply systems